Home Guard (Denmark): History

 Created after World War II, the Danish Home Guard was inspired by the Danish Resistance Movement during the war.
-It was always implied (though never explicitly stated) that the primary objective was defence and guerrilla activity against a Soviet invasion.
+It was always implied (though never explicitly stated) that the primary objective was defence and guerrilla activity against a potential Soviet invasion.

 When founded on 11 June 1945 in the city of Odense, the 250 representatives of resistance movements and those of the government, both had demands to the new Home Guard.
 The resistance movements were not interested in a people's army run by the government and the government was not interested in a people's army being independent and run solely by a military figure without parliament representation.
 Because of these bi-lateral demands, a simple solution to the problem was made.
 The Home Guard would have two chief executives: a Major General and a representative chosen by parliament.

-Naturally, the organization would be funded by parliament, but organized directly under the Ministry of Defence, so that both sides had an overview of what the Home Guard was doing.
+Naturally, the organization would be funded by parliament, but organized directly under the Ministry of Defence, so that both sides had control.

-For some very simple reasons, the Danish Home Guard would ultimately owe its loyalty to the will of the people, and not the government.
-The reason for this was, that if a situation like that of World War II was ever to occur again, whether in peace or wartime, the Home Guard would be a guarantee brought by the people, for the people, that the organization do all in its power to protect the individual citizen from crimes against humanity.
-Among these would be persecution due to political and religious stands, direct oppression and genocide.
-It would above all ensure that democracy, or people's rule, would be enforced.
-The Home Guard was well respected among the public as many members were former resistance fighters; people who fought for and had an interest in the individual person, their families, friends and loved ones.

 With the creation of the Home Guard, the founding members swore to protect the Danish people against all enemies, both foreign and domestic, this referring to the Danish government during the occupation that supported Nazi Germany by handing over Danish citizens to the Gestapo.
-Despite this, members who had a seat in the government during the occupation claim in their defence that such actions were performed to protect the rest of the people from further war crimes.

-The Home Guard would be a military wing aiding the defence of Denmark from foreign aggressors and also a constant reminder for politicians who would be tempted by their political powers and influence that they cannot do whatever they please.
+Despite this, members who had a seat in the government during the occupation claim in their defense that such actions were performed to protect the rest of the people from further war crimes.
+The Home Guard would be a military wing aiding the defense of Denmark from foreign aggressors and also a constant reminder for politicians who would be tempted by their political powers and influence that they cannot do whatever they please.